glencbz/notes/unit-3/databases/sql_setup.md

 (4 rows)
 ```

 - How about the names of students ordered by age?
-Done:

 ```psql
 wdi=# SELECT name, age FROM students ORDER BY age;